Several colleagues have asked me questions about the integration between Materials Management (MM) and Financial

-- Is there a way by which we can change the posting to a different General Ledger (GL) Account?
+- How do you change the posting to a different General Ledger (GL) Account?

-- How does one create a new movement type and assign it to a specific GL Account?
+- How do you create a new movement type and assign it to a specific GL Account?

-Many SAP practitioners – IT and business alike – are in similar situation and do not know where to start on MM-FI data flow and reconciliation.
-This blog is an attempt to clarify the fundamentals of MM-FI account determination.
+Many SAP practitioners – IT and business alike – are in a similar situation and do not know where to start MM-FI data flow and reconciliation.
+This blog clarifies the fundamentals of MM-FI account determination.

 Configuration transaction OBYC forms the core of SAP’s integration between the MM, FI, and Controlling (CO) modules in a traditional SAP ERP system

 Transaction keys (1) are used to determine general ledger accounts used by the system.
 Account modifier is used to differentiate account determinations, depending on the procedure.
 [Transaction and account modifiers can be seen as a logical grouping similar types of transactions].
 The transaction-account modifier, along with the valuation class, drives the accounting entries.
 Transaction keys are predefined in the SAP system and cannot be changed.